 Life Cycle

-The tobacco hornworms’ life cycle is a short one that spans over 30 to 50 days.
-It begins with the eggs that hatch into larvae.
-The larvae become the pupae, that finally mature into adults.
-The emergence of an adult moth by the transformation of the larva is an example of complete metamorphosis.
-Here is a step by step account of the tobacco hornworms’ life cycle.
+The tobacco hornworm's life cycle is a short one, spanning just 30 to 50 days.
+It begins with eggs that hatch into larvae.
+The larvae become pupae, which finally mature into adults.
+The emergence of an adult moth from a larva is an example of complete metamorphosis.
+Here is a step-by-step account of the tobacco hornworm's life cycle.

 Eggs

-The tobacco hornworms’ eggs are spherical and translucent-green in color.
+The tobacco hornworm's eggs are spherical and translucent-green in color.
 They are mostly found on the lower surfaces of leaves.
-However, occasionally, these may also be laid by the female moth on the upper surfaces of leaves.
+However, occasionally, the female moth may also lay them on the upper surfaces of leaves.

 Larva